Coop Concerts Artists

 Katie Clarke

 After meeting with great musicians at a local Pioneer Valley bluegrass session, Katie Clarke (vocal, guitar, banjo) began performing her own tunes in early 2004.
 Forming first the Katie Clarke Trio then Katie Clarke and the Green River Band, in 2006, Katie and her cohorts performed a repertoire of original material mixed with select covers of fine and often little-known songs of the old-time country and bluegrass genre.
-Often compared to local artist Rani Arbo and Daisy Mayhem, and nationally renowned singer-songwriters such as Gillian Welch, her music appeals to many audiences from young hipster 20-somethings to older folks who grew up with Patsy Cline, the Louvin Brothers, Johnny Cash and Hank Williams.
 Katie and her band has enjoyed playing all over New England, and have had the pleasure of opening for many nationally and internationally renowned artists.
 Katie was a finalist in the WRSI (local commercial Pioneer Valley radio station) songwriter contest in 2007 and maintains a steady local musical presence in and around Western Massachusetts.
-Katie and fellow Coopsters Jenny Goodspeed, and Stephanie Marshall recently formed The Boxcar Lilies - a high-energy, harmony-driven Americana trio.
+Katie along with fellow Coopsters Jenny Goodspeed, and Stephanie Marshall was a founding member of The Boxcar Lilies.

 Roland Lapierre is a songwriter from Greenfield, and twice a finalist in WRSI's annual songwriting contest.
 Roland's songs blend a mix of Country, Rock and Roll, and traditional roots music with a touch of Twang.
 Roland has played guitar for many local bands, including The Rewinders, The Rocky Knoll Band, and The Hilltones, along with some of the other COOP musicians.
 He is currently working with a group to provide back-up and vocals to his original tunes.
 Roland says that writing a good song can still make him feel as excited as it did when he was 16.
 It's not about money or fame, it's about creating something that has meaning for you and hopefully for whoever is out there listening as well.